Jharkhand: Post Independence

 After Indian independence in 1947, the rulers of many states chose to accede to the Dominion of India.
-Changbhakar, Jashpur, Koriya, Surguja and Udaipur later became part of Madhya Pradesh state, but Gangpur and Bonai became part of Orissa state, and Kharsawan and Saraikela part of Bihar state.
-In 1928, separate state was demanded by Unnati Samaj, the political wing of the Christian Tribals Association, which submitted a memorandum to Simon Commission to constitute a tribal state in eastern India.
+Changbhakar, Jashpur, Koriya, Surguja and Udaipur after that became part of the state of Madhya Pradesh, but Gangpur and Bonai became part of the state of Orissa and Kharsawan and Saraikela became part of the state of Bihar.
+In 1928, a separate state was demanded by Unnati Samaj, the political wing of the Christian Tribals Association, which submitted a memorandum to the Simon Commission to constitute a tribal state in eastern India.
 Prominent leaders like Jaipal Singh Munda and Ram Narayan Singh also demanded a separate state.
-In 1955, the Jharkhand Party, led by Jaipal Singh Munda, submitted a memorandum to States Reorganization Commission for a separate Jharkhand state comprising the tribal area of South Bihar, but it was rejected because there were many languages, no link language in the region, tribal were in the minority, Hindustani was the majority language and adverse effect on economy of Bihar.
+In 1955, the Jharkhand Party, led by Jaipal Singh Munda, submitted a memorandum to the States Reorganization Commission for a separate Jharkhand state comprising the tribal area of South Bihar, but it was rejected because there were many languages, no link language in the region, tribals were in the minority, Hindustani was the majority language, and it risked adverse effect on the economy of Bihar.

-Later Sadan people, the native various caste/non-tribal groups, also joined the movement for a separate state.
+Later the Sadan people, the native various caste/non-tribal groups, also joined the movement for a separate state.
 In 1972, Binod Bihari Mahato, Shibu Soren and A. K. Roy founded Jharkhand Mukti Morcha.
-Nirmal Mahto founded All Jharkhand Students Union.
+Nirmal Mahto founded the All Jharkhand Students Union.
 They led the movement for a separate state of Jharkhand.
 The Jharkhand coordination committee (JCC), consisting of Ram Dayal Munda, B. P. Keshri, Binod Bihari Mahato, Santosh Rana and Suraj Singh Besra started a new initiative and tried to coordinate between different parties.
 Keshri sent a memorandum to form Jharkhand state in 1988.
-Jharkhand co-ordination committee was then led by Congress General Secretary Ram Ratan Ram, who urged Rajiv Gandhi to pay attention to the issue at hand.
+The Jharkhand co-ordination committee was then led by Congress General Secretary Ram Ratan Ram, who urged Rajiv Gandhi to pay attention to the issue at hand.

-In July 1988, Bharatiya Janata party led by Atal Bihari Vajpayee, Lal Krishna Advani and Murli Manohar Joshi decided to demand a separate state, Vanachal, comprising the forest region of South Bihar in Jamshedpur.
-Inder Singh Namdhari, Samresh Singh and Rudra Pratap Sarangi were the leaders of the Vanachal movement.
+In July 1988, the Bharatiya Janata party led by Atal Bihari Vajpayee, Lal Krishna Advani, and Murli Manohar Joshi decided to demand a separate state, Vanachal, comprising the forest region of South Bihar in Jamshedpur.
+Inder Singh Namdhari, Samresh Singh, and Rudra Pratap Sarangi were the leaders of the Vanachal movement.
 They organised several rallies to form a separate state.